Sierra-Alpha/desert/readme.md

 loaded eventually it will start the emacs server and then launch emacs and you're in.

+Like everything that's good it's best to start it with a restart, (in spacemacs the mode line won't render properly till we restart) so `ctrl` + `x`, `ctrl` + `c` to exit emacs which will start `matapihi` to terminate, follow the prompts to exit and then reconnect to the vpn, this will reload and this time when emacs starts then it should display correctly.

 You can navigate to a terminal using `alt` + `tab` or pull one up in emacs by using `spc` + `'` then check the output of the `xrandr` command and chose a resolution of your display that fits best